hlorus/CAD_Sketcher/docs/code_docs.md

 inspect.signature(sys.addEqual)
 ```

-The solver data isn't persistent, so whenever the solver is triggerd it will create a
+The solver data isn't persistent, so whenever the solver is triggered it will create a
 new "py_slvs.slvs.System" object.Then the solver will go through the relevant entities and
 call their create_slvs_data method and pass the system object to it.
 Same applies
 to the constraints.